Natchez people: Descent system

 Some researchers argue that the prohibition against Suns' marrying Suns was largely a matter of incest taboo.
 In the early 18th century, all the Suns of a given generation appear to have been related within three degrees of consanguinity (siblings, first cousins, and second cousins).
 The custom of Suns' marrying commoners rather than Nobles may have been a preference rather than a requirement.
 Finally, while Swanton's interpretation claims that Nobles were also required to marry commoners, later researchers have questioned this idea.
 They have noted in particular a mistranslation of the primary sources and a misreading by Swanton.
 In other words, it could be that exogamous marriage was required only of Suns, and this requirement may have been mainly a result of the taboo against incest.
+(Note: An overview of these three general modifications of Swanton's system can be found in Lorenz 2000.)

 Lorenz proposes that the entire kinship system was not based on classes, castes, or clans, but rather degrees of genealogical separation from the ruling Sun matriline.
 Lorenz's interpretation does not include asymmetrical descent or noble exogamy.
-Rather, a person was a Sun if he or she was within three degrees of matrilateral separation from the ruling matriline's eldest female Sun (called the "White Woman").
+Rather, a person was a Sun if they were within three degrees of matrilateral separation from the ruling matriline's eldest female Sun (called the "White Woman").
 Nobles were those people who were four, five, or six degrees removed from the White Woman, while people seven degrees or more removed were commoners.
 In this system, the male children of male ruling Suns would naturally descend one "class" per generation, and would be required to marry outside the "class" to avoid incest.
 The only exception was the case of a male child of a male Noble, who acquired the Honored title by birth.